RatebAlsaour/laravel-structure-craft/README.md

 # laravel-structure-craft

-A brief description of your project, its purpose, and key features.
+## Package for Organizing Code with Design Patterns and SOLID Principles
+This package is designed to help structure your code using the Repository and DTO (Data Transfer Object) patterns.
+It also implements SOLID principles to maintain clean, maintainable, and scalable business logic, especially for handling search and filter operations.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [Contact](#contact)

-## Package for Organizing Code with Design Patterns and SOLID Principles

-This package is designed to help structure your code using the Repository and DTO (Data Transfer Object) patterns.
-It also implements SOLID principles to maintain clean, maintainable, and scalable business logic, especially for handling search and filter operations.

 ### Installation